micanogueira/micanogueira.github.io/content/timeline/Studying_German2.md

 <br/>

 <small><sup>1</sup> [Edeltraud](https://www.edeltraud-muc.de/en/) is a German school located in Munich.</small><br/>
 <small><sup>2</sup> [Goethe-Institut](https://www.goethe.de/en/index.html) is the cultural institute of the Federal Republic of Germany that operates worldwide.
-It promotes the study of the German language abroad and encourages international cultural exchange and relations.
+It promotes the study of the German language abroad and encourages international cultural exchange and relations.</small>